Holy Trinity Cathedral, Port-au-Prince

+The Holy Trinity Cathedral (Cathédrale Sainte Trinité) was the main cathedral of the Episcopal Diocese of Haiti, located in the nation's capital Port-au-Prince.
+It was known for its fourteen interior murals that depicted Black people in various Biblical stories.
+The murals were created by several prominent Haitian painters of the 20th century, and they received artistic direction from the Haitian Center of Art.

+The cathedral was destroyed in the 2010 Haiti earthquake, with only three murals surviving the damage.
+As of 2017, efforts by the Episcopal Diocese of Haiti and organizations in the United States to rebuild the cathedral remain in their planning stage.

 Murals

-The present Holy Trinity Cathedral was known for its interior murals, which depicted various stories from the Bible using only people of black African heritage.
-The murals were painted by some of the best-known Haitian painters of the twentieth century, including Philomé Obin, Castera Bazile, Rigaud Benoit, Gabriel Leveque, Adam Leontus, Wilson Bigaud, Jasmin Joseph, and Préfete Dufaut.
-They were created under the direction of DeWitt Peters and Selden Rodman of the Centre d'Art, and finished between 1950 and 1951.
+The Holy Trinity Cathedral was known for its fourteen interior murals, which featured various stories from the Bible and depicted its characters as Black.
+The murals were painted by some of the best-known Haitian painters of the 20th century, including Philomé Obin, Castera Bazile, Rigaud Benoit, Gabriel Leveque, Adam Leontus, Wilson Bigaud, Jasmin Joseph, and Préfete Dufaut.
+They were created under the direction of DeWitt Peters and Selden Rodman of the Haitian Center of Art, and finished between 1950 and 1951.

-2010 earthquake
+2010 earthquake and reconstruction plans

-Holy Trinity Cathedral was heavily damaged in the 2010 Haiti earthquake, and later razed.
-The cathedral's organ, which was believed to be one of the largest in the Caribbean region, was smashed by collapsing debris in the earthquake.
-The Holy Trinity complex, which housed trade schools, primary schools and music academies collapsed in the catastrophe.
+The Holy Trinity Cathedral was heavily damaged in the earthquake that hit Haiti on 12 January 2010, and the building was later razed to the ground.
+Only three of the cathedral's fourteen murals remained intact after the earthquake.
+The cathedral's organ, which was believed to be one of the largest in the Caribbean, was destroyed by collapsing debris in the earthquake.